brentley/appmeshworkshop/content/prerequisites/bootstrapsh.md

 cd ~/environment && scripts/bootstrap
 ```

 Take a moment to familiarize with the resources that were just created.
 At this point our microservices should be reacheable via Internet.
-You can get the External Load Balancer DNS and paste it in a browser to access the frontend service using the following command:
+You can get the External Load Balancer URL and paste it in a browser to access the frontend service using the following command:

 ```bash
 echo "http://$(jq -r '.ExternalLoadBalancerDNS' cfn-output.json)/"